Master Naturalist Ranger Training, Long Island, New York

 Train to be a certified Master Naturalist Ranger for Long Island and surrounds.
 Parks need more eyes and ears for the protection, conservation, and advocacy for public access and natural resource stewardship.
 Improve the quality of your experience in outdoors.
 Learn more about how to find parks in your area.
 Learn more about plants and wildlife.
 Our program is flexible and rewarding.
 We have extensive experience to share with you.

-OR BY MAIL: Make Check to Quality Parks; mail to: Quality Parks - P.O.
-Box 143, Port Jefferson, NY 11777-0143.
+OR BY MAIL: Make check payable to Quality Parks, and mail to: Quality Parks P.O.
+Box 143, Port Jefferson, NY 11777-0143

 - The best part of this program was the personal learning approach each Instructor conveyed.
 The hike and events were fun, with each person contributing, which added to my learning and skills.
-I enjoyed every part of the program and look forward to more. - Peter Wimett, Jr., Quality Parks Master Naturalist
+I enjoyed every part of the program and look forward to more. - Peter Wimett, Jr., Master Naturalist

 The course work is vigorous and thorough because we want to get people involved in a wide variety of projects and issues.
 A lot of people want to DO something to help save what’s left of the nature on Long Island but they don’t know how to get involved.
 This course answers that need. - Eric Powers, Your Connection to Nature

 - It gets people outdoors to experience and learn about our beautiful environment, so they will want to protect it. - Jane Fasullo, Long Island Sierra Club

 - Today was the tenth anniversary and tenth release of quail at Caleb Smith State Park.
 Although I live less than 5 or 6 miles from the park, this was the first time I knew about the program.
 Congratulations Quality Parks Master Naturalist Program, you have made me a believer! - Chris Duffner, Friends of Caleb Smith State Park